-Opiates like codeine have a place in the medical field as a medication used to help suppress coughing, but other opiates, such as heroin, have no medical value at this point in time.
-Regardless of if they are prescribed or purchased on the street, opiates of all kinds are highly addictive.
+Regardless if they are prescribed or purchased on the street, opiates of all kinds are highly addictive.
 The continual abuse of them can lead to tolerance, which occurs when the body requires more opiates in order to produce the desired effects for the user.
 From there, tolerance can lead right into dependence, where an opiate user’s body relies on the presence of opiates in order to function.
-When someone becomes fully addicted to one or more opiates, the dangers of that addiction multiply and he or she faces negative repercussions on a regular basis.
-So if you or someone you know struggle with opiates, do not hesitate, reach out to our opiate addiction rehab center in Ft.
+When someone becomes fully addicted to one or more opiates, the dangers of that addiction multiply.
+So if you or someone you know struggle with opiates, do not hesitate, reach out to our opiate rehab in Ft.
 Walton, FL today!

 Dangers of Opiate Addiction